 More buying guides

-In light of the above, we can state that there are plenty of 3d printer options available for the ardent hobbyist.
-It does not matter if you are a novice or a professional, we are sure you will be able to find the ideal 3D printer amongst the above choices mentioned in this review.
+There are plenty of 3d printer options available for the ardent hobbyist.
+It doesn’t matter if you are a novice or a professional, you’ll be able to find the ideal 3D printer amongst the printers we reviewed.

 To recap, the Ultimaker is probably the best all-around 3D printer there is.
 For very detailed miniatures, though, stick to a resin-based printer like the Elegoo Mars or Anycubic Photon.